Associated Money (only applicable to RPg students admitted in or before the 2021/22 cohort)

 4. publication expenses (such as editing charges or page charges) if they are the first, second or corresponding author.

-2. Associated Money can be used to purchase the following items for these students:
+2. Associated Money can be used to purchase the following items:

-Under special circumstances, requests for purchasing additional computer devices should be submitted, with strong justifications, for approval by the HoD/DoS via the relevant Chief Supervisor.
+For (a), under special circumstances, students may propose to purchase additional computer devices with strong justifications.
+Prior approval by the HoD/DoS or his/her delegate via the Chief Supervisor must be sought before the purchase.
 Approval for such requests should only be granted if the requested computer device(s) is(are) directly related to the specified research tasks of these students’ projects.

 All purchases of computer and related equipment should be completed at least 3 months before thesis submission.